 - Once the book is filtered, modify or update any variant objects in the Editor as usual.
 Or, open objects directly from the folder's object list and make your changes.

-Note: In Contribute you'll open individual variant topics from the object list and then make your modifications.
+Note: In quick-editing mode you'll open individual variant topics from the object list and then make your modifications.